 2MT came about after the radio 'hams' of the day petitioned for a regular experimental wireless service.
 'Hams' - amateur radio operators - shared the same passion for radio exploration & experimentation, & whilst 2MT has long ago passed into history, amateur radio is still alive & thriving.

-It would be a fitting tribute to the 2MT team if we raised further awareness of technology & amateur radio & thus shared their enthusiasm & discoveries with new generations.
+It would be a fitting tribute to the 2MT team if we further raised awareness of technology & radio experimentation & thus shared their enthusiasm & discoveries with new generations.

-Here's two introductory videos giving an insight into today's fascinating world of amateur radio.
+Here's two introductory videos giving an insight into today's world of amateur radio.

 You can e-mail us at the following address :

 NB - All items on this website have been obtained from the public domain & where possible we have gained permission for items published.
 Our intention is to acknowledge & celebrate the work of 2MT & those involved.
 If anything on this site gives cause for concern then please get in contact with us.